MarcosMantovani/mks-frontend-challenge/README.md

 This application simulates an electronic store where users can browse through various electronic products and a functional cart.

+## Technologies Used

+- TypeScript
+- React
+- React-query
+- Redux
+- Styled-components
+- Framer-motion
+- Jest and Testing Library
+- react-loading-skeleton

+Quality and consistency of the code are ensured through Prettier and ESLint.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).